-Narcissistic people find it a necessity to play these games, to keep you in check.
+Narcissistic people find it necessary to play these games to keep you in check.
 To keep you off balance, to keep you confused, angry and hurt, firing bullet after bullet and some missiles to keep you in pain and misery, during and after the relationship.
 Some are more calculated in the way they do this.
-Others it’s just natural to them, then there are a few that will leave you be after the relationship has ended.
+Others it’s just instinctive to them, then there are a few that will leave you be after the relationship has ended.
 They do not see themselves as the ones to blame, they believe you’ve criticised them in some way, or you’ve caused all the damage.
 Therefore you need to pay.
 Even those who know they cause problems, change it around to you are the problem.

-Be it instinctively done or calculated, they believe that’s the way they have to live, and what they must do in order to protect themselves, this is not an excuse.
+Be it instinctively done or calculated.
+Narcissists believe that’s the way they have to live, and what they must do in order to protect themselves.
+This is not an excuse.
 No one deserves to be treated the way a narcissist treats others.
 This is the reason why.

-Narcissistic people simply can not trust others, Any criticism even if you did not criticise them, they just took it that way, you are the enemy to them, the narcissist has to stay ahead of the game, they also have to keep control and stay above all others any way they can, they have no respect for the law, or for others, they have no empathy to relate.
+Narcissistic people simply can not trust others, Any criticism even if you did not criticise them, they just took it that way, you are the enemy to them, the narcissist has to stay ahead of the game, they also have to keep control and stay above all others any way they can, they have no respect for the law, or for others, they lack empathy to relate.

 They are unable to make themselves happy, so they are unable to make others happy; they crave attention, positive or negative.
 They are a puzzle with some pieces missing.
 When you find those, they’ll take a couple more out.

 They seek revenge on those who they believe have turned against them.
 They seek to punish those who don’t conform to their demands.

-You can not help a narcissist as they truly don’t see themselves as the problem; you can not save someone who can not see any faults within themselves.
+You can not help narcissists as they genuinely don’t see themselves as the problem; you can not save someone who can not see any faults within themselves.

 If the narcissistic person believes you’ve turned against them, challenged them, criticised them, undermined them, they will seek to punish you.